Air Ambulance Northern Ireland: Finances

-Two of the trustees, Rodney Connor and Ray Foran produced a Business Plan which was then brought to the Chancellor of the Exchequer and, in March 2016, AANI were successful in applying to the Chancellor's Libor banking fines fund, and were awarded £3.5 million to establish and support the HEMS service in Northern Ireland.
+Two of the trustees, Connor and Foran produced a business plan which was then brought to the Chancellor of the Exchequer and, in March 2016, AANI were successful in applying to the Chancellor's Libor banking fines fund, and were awarded £3.5 million to establish and support the HEMS service in Northern Ireland.
 A further £1M in matched funding thereafter was also pledged.

 In the year ending March 2024, the charity's income was £4.5M.
 Expenditure was £2.4M.